prezi/fail/README.md

 starting to actually hurt nodes.
 Note that all targets will be attacked _in parallel_.
 If you introduce critical failures on all your nodes, the service _will_ go down.

+### PANIC!
+The army is causing an outage!

+Your first reflex reaction is correct: it you kill the process (for example with Ctrl-C), then before going down, we'll stop hurting the server (assuming we can communicate with it) by running the `stop` script of the active Sapper on each node under attack.
+This event also gets a separate event in Changelog if Changelog integration is enabled.

 ## Changelog integration